The Den and Home Learning

 As an example of the routine your child would be used to, the following is a typical timetable for a day within The Den:

-Throughout the day, we use songs as signals for transition times, such as tidying up, washing hands and lunch time.
+Throughout the day, we use songs as signals for subject introductions and transition times, such as tidying up, washing hands and lunch time.
 This all helps to structure the day for the children.
-We also have a dedicated P.E. time involving playing games with small and large equipment, platforms and benches to develop strength, agility and team work.
+We also have a dedicated P.E. time involving playing games with small and large equipment, platforms and benches to develop strength, agility and team work (this is on a Wednesday).

 The Den offers your children a nurturing, calm, positive and welcoming environment in which to learn and explore.